 - Early speech and language development is critical to the development of literacy skills.
 Children’s receptive language skills are evident before their expressive language skills.
 Children combine those oral language skills with what they know about print and gradually become ready to read and write.

 - Infants and toddlers make incredible increases in their ability to understand language and communicate during their first three years of life.
 They go from crying to cooing to babbling to first words and sentences.
-This Early Learning Moment Video from IEL shows several clips of young children at various ages and demonstrates interactions with caregivers.
+This IEL Early Learning Moment Video, Language Development, Communication, and Literacy, shows several clips of young children at various ages and demonstrates interactions with caregivers.

 - Young children learn by listening to language.
 Adults can support this learning by playing games, singing songs, and talking with young children about the words in the environment around them, as described in the IEL tip sheet Learning by Listening to Language.